 Unless you are a bear, winter is not for hibernating.
 The human spirit can only be inside so long before it needs to breathe the wild mountain air–snow or shine.
 Winter can be the perfect season to seek solitude on some of your favorite, but typically more crowded, trails or peaks.
 Let’s dig into some winter camping myths that are keeping you and your buds from sleeping on the snow.
 With the help of a Therm-a-Rest sleep system, you might just find your comfort zone is out there and it’s a whole lot cozier than you thought.

 Myth #1: The gear needed to stay warm won’t fit in a backpack.

 This is a common one because it probably used to be true, like way back when packs were big but winter sleep systems were bigger.
 Luckily for us, sleeping bags have evolved to be super compact without sacrificing warmth.
 The Questar ™ 0F/-18C weighs in at 2lbs 11oz and is designed for ultimate comfort in cold-weather camping.
 It will keep you warm without taking up your entire backpack, leaving you with space for more fun things, like perhaps a little camp whiskey to warm you up.

-So grab your things and get to packing, once you realize how much room you have left you’ll probably want to grab the Airhead™ Down Pillow.
-With so much room, why not go for ultimate camp comfort?
+So grab your things and get to packing.
+Once you realize how much room you have left, you’ll probably want to grab the Airhead™ Down Pillow.
+It will add almost nothing to your pack size, so why not go for ultimate camp comfort?

 Myth #2: Cooking is too much work in the cold.